scala-network/DefyX/doc/configuration.md

 Any integer power of 2.
 Must be larger than or equal to `RANDOMX_SCRATCHPAD_L1`.

 #### Notes
 The default value of 256 KiB was selected to match the typical per-core L2 cache size of desktop processors.
-Using a lower value will make DefyX more core-bound, while using larger values will make the algorithm more latency-bound.
+Using a lower value will make RandomX more core-bound, while using larger values will make the algorithm more latency-bound.

 ### RANDOMX_SCRATCHPAD_L1